skybet/skybet.github.io/_posts/2017-03-22-implementing-the-schema-registry.md

 ![Provides end-to-end Schemas](/images/schemas-end-to-end.png)

-simple glance at a kafka pipeline
+*A simple glance at a kafka pipeline*

 ## Why we need it